azun-c/opengles-brush/README.md

 - Let's dive into a bit.
 Let's focus on the stages with items marked as red number inside red circle.
 To easily imagine, I put sample data and result for each stage according to the OpenGL brush stroke app beside the stage items.
-  - (1) Vertex Arrays/ Buffer Objects: General, graphics libraries will work with vertices of simple geometries, called primities.
+  - (1) Vertex Arrays/ Buffer Objects: In general, graphics libraries will work with simple geometries, called primities.
 They are points(formed by 1 vertex), lines(formed by 2 vertices), triangles(formed by 3 vertices).
+So our job is to translate our shapes into prmities, which are in turn defined by a set of vertices.
-    - Especially, in the app, when rendering a single circle, it is basically rendering based on a square.
+    - Especially, in the app, when rendering a single circle, it first renders a square.
 Let's "simply" think that drawing a square is equal to drawing 2 triangles: the first triangle has 3 vertices (v0, v1, v2), the second triangle has 3 vertices(v3, v4, v5), and v3 is exactly the same as v0, v4 is exactly the same as v2.
 (No spacing between 2 triangles)
     - So the vertex array should be fetched with 6 vertices.
 (In reality, there are actually 18 vertices in this case :D, but not much different)
-  - (2) Vertex Shader: This is a sub-routine, for processing each vertex, based on its position.
-In order to map the position to the proper location in the drawing surface.
+  - (2) Vertex Shader: This is a sub-routine, a small program, for processing every vertex from the vertex arrays.
+Its major responsibility is to map the position of each to the proper location in the drawing surface.
 And there may be some other processing if needed(such translations, scale, etc.)
-    - The parameter is a vertex, passed from the vertex array.
+    - The parameter is a vertex, passed from the vertex arrays.
-  - (3) Primities Assembly:
+  - (3) Primities Assembly: Based on the primity type (point, line, triangle), at this stage, a set of processed vertices, which are the outputs of stage 2, be reassembled into a corresponding primity.
+    - For example: If we're about to draw lines, then the `Primities Assembly` will be waiting until it receives 2 processed vertices in order to reassemble into a line.
+Similarly, for triangles, after `Vertex Shader` outputs 3 vertices, then the `Primities Assembly` will reassemble into a triangle.
+    - In our case, the vertex array has 6 vertices (v0,.., v5), once the vertex shader finishes processing 3 vertices (v0, v1, v2), output as (v00, v11, v22) (into primities assembly buffer), the prmities assembly will reassemble into a triangle, before passing to the next stage.
+    - Note: This stage is a hidden stage.
+We have no control over it.
+  - (4) Rasterization: At this stage, we have a primity(according to its vertices).
+To make a primity visible, we need to allocate colors to it by setting color to every single pixel belonging to the primity.
+However, we only have the pixel positions of very few vertices (i.e.: 3 for triangle), how can we determine if a pixel is inside or outside of the primity?
+This is the reason that the Rasterization comes into place.
+[Rasterization](https://www.khronos.org/opengl/wiki/Rasterization) is the process whereby each individual Primitive is broken down into discrete elements called Fragments.
+These fragments will be in turn fetched to the stage, called `Fragment Shader`.
+    - Note: This stage is a hidden stage.
+We have no control over it.
+ - (5) Texture Memory: This is where textures are stored, so that they can be used as samplers (in `Fragment Shader`), contributing to detemine the target color of a pixel.
+ - (6) Fragment Shader: